mm0806son/ai-optim/TP3_report/TP3_report.md

 ### 1. VGG Global Pruning, no retrain

 We started by pruning on a VGG-11 network which is trained by us before.
 We observed that the accuracy dropped significantly after a certain point.
-We also saw a quite big occileration at around a pruning rate of 85%.
+We also saw a quite big oscillation at around a pruning rate of 85%.

 <img src="global_prunning.png" alt="global_prunning_VGG" style="zoom:80%;" />